Carteor/python-scraper-projects/README.md

 4. Fruitlogistica
 Scrapes data from fruitlogistica about participants

-5. Tradingview scraper
+5. Glassdoor scraper
-scrapes data about strategies
+Scrapes data about companies